As we head into the second half of 2015, Shake It Up Founder Clyde Campbell shares the highlights of the past twelve months.

-Our team has also grown since my last update with Melanie Smith and Vanessa Kelso joining the team as our Events Manager and Communications Manager respectively.
+Our team has also grown since my last update with Melanie and Vanessa joining the team as our Events Manager and Communications Manager respectively.
 Both Melanie and Vanessa bring with them a passion to make a difference and solid industry experience.
 They look forward to working with you to help bring your events to reality and to share your Parkinson’s story.

-For World Parkinson’s Day in April we launched the inaugural Pause4Parkinson’s campaign.
+For World Parkinson’s Day in April, we launched the inaugural Pause4Parkinson’s campaign.
 The goal of the campaign was for individual and corporate supporters across the country to stop, pause and give a voice to those affected by Parkinson’s.
-I am delighted to share that over 3,000 people participated in the campaign by attending morning teas, car washes, cocktail events and more in their work places, homes and local venues.
-To everyone involved; the hosts,the organisers, the guests, the supporters, the donors – thank you!
+I am delighted to share that over 3,000 people participated in the campaign by attending morning teas, car washes, cocktail events and more in their workplaces, homes and local venues.
+To everyone involved; the hosts, the organisers, the guests, the supporters, the donors – thank you!
 Your voices were heard all over the country.

-Of course funding research is a costly exercise and it cannot happen without the ongoing support of our community.
+Of course, funding research is a costly exercise and it cannot happen without the ongoing support of our community.
 This year I am pleased to announce that in addition to the army of people fundraising for Shake It Up on a weekly basis, we have also been named as a beneficiary for two private ancillary funds.
-These significant contributions make a huge difference to the volume of research we support.
+These significant contributions make a huge difference in the volume of research we support.
 In closing, I want to thank you most sincerely for being a supporter of Shake It Up as collectively we strive for better treatments and ultimately a cure.
-Of course our quest requires endurance.
+Of course, our quest requires endurance.
 We still need funds to get to that cure.
 I hope you are able to continue to support Parkinson’s research and I urge you to share our vision and successes with your family, friends and colleagues.

 See more on how you can get involved in the next 12 months!